 Once you are familiar with the issue, you could also spend some of your time spreading the word in any of the careers that typically provide you with a platform for advocacy, such as:

-You could also rise up the ranks of an organization doing some relevant work, such as Google or the US military, and promote concern for AI safety there.
+You could also rise up the ranks of an organisation doing some relevant work, such as Google or the US military, and promote concern for AI safety there.

 However, unless you are doing the technical, strategic or policy research described above, you will probably only be able to spend a fraction of your time on this work.